Migrating Mailboxes and Public Folders

 Allotting Hours for Migration

-In the next page, you hold the provision of denying and allowing hours for migration according to your choice.
-Select the cells and click the required button either Allow migration or Deny migration.
+On the next page, you specify migration hours according to your choice.
+Select the cells and click the required button, either Allow migration or Deny migration.

 Scheduling Migration Job

 You can start the job immediately or schedule it by entering the date and time.
 The migration job will start at the specified time.
 Here, you can provide Report Console settings to access the migration job report with your set credentials.
 Select your settings and click Next.

 Note: White spaces are not allowed in Username.

 On the last page, you will see the Migration report summary asking for verifying details.
 Check and click Finish.

 The migration will start automatically if set to Migrate Immediately, otherwise at the scheduled time.

 Once the migration is successfully completed, the screen will be displayed like this.

 You can view the report by right-clicking on the mailbox folder and selecting the View Report option.